elsampsa/valkka-streamer/README.md

 ```
 pip install -U websockets
 ```
+We use the asyncio version of websockets and asyncio is (still) under constant change as per new python versions.

 You can also try to turn off any of the "competing" nginx (or other?) webservers with:
 ```